Aimee McCartney

 Medals

-In the Second World War my family continued to serve their country – with my great aunt, Aunty Jean Williamson (nee Stewart) at aged 19 who enlisted in the Women’s Australian Auxiliary Air Force as a stewardess and my Great-Great Uncle Norman Franklin who served in Papua New Guinea.
-In more recent times my mother and uncle have served in the Australian Regular Army and my cousin has served in the Royal Australian Navy.
+In the Second World War my family continued to serve their country – with my great aunt, Aunty Jean Williamson (nee Stewart) who at age 19 enlisted in the Women’s Australian Auxiliary Air Force as a stewardess and my Great-Great Uncle Norman Franklin who served in Papua New Guinea.
+In more recent times my mother Terrie Stewart and uncle have served in the Australian Regular Army and my cousin Melissa McCartney served in the Royal Australian Navy.
 These are just 10 stories in my family, and I am proud to share these stories and memories of our little-known history.

 Lastly, for all the Aboriginal and Torres Strait Islander people who did and still defend this country, those who shared and those who continue to share their stories of service and the stories of their relations, including those no longer with us.
 We remember them.